Explore the Mediterranean: A Guide to Vibrant Festivals

 10. The Festival of Lights, France

-Close the year with the Festival of Lights in Lyon on December 8th, an enchanting event illuminating the city with artistic light installations.
-This festival honors the city's historical devotion to Mary, transforming streets and bridges into breathtaking displays.
+Close the year with the Festival of Lights in Lyon on December 8th.
+This enchanting event illuminates the city with artistic light installations.
+The festival honors the city's historical devotion to Mary, transforming streets and bridges into breathtaking displays.

 Explore the intricate light installations while enjoying Lyon’s renowned gastronomy.
 With an estimated 4 million visitors annually, it’s a popular way to celebrate the holiday season and embrace the creative spirit of the city.